-We strongly believe that penile implant surgery should be performed by an experienced surgeon in order to achieve optimal cosmetic and functional results.
+We strongly believe that when a surgical option for erectile dysfunction is required, penile implant surgery should be performed by an experienced surgeon in order to achieve optimal cosmetic and functional results.
 David Robbins, MD and Amery Wirtshafter, MD have extensive experience with penile implant surgery and are well known throughout Florida and the surrounding region for their expertise in the treatment of erectile dysfunction and penile implant surgery.

 Erectile dysfunction, or male impotence, is the inability to get or keep an erection to have successful intercourse.
 Approximately 94 million men worldwide suffer from erectile dysfunction and, most importantly, nearly every man who has the condition can be helped.